Zhao-zifei/FGAPA/Supplementary materials of FGAPA.md

 # Supplementary materials of FGAPA

-We sincerely thank the two reviewers for their careful evaluation of the manuscript and their constructive comments.
-We fully concur with the reviewers' positive assessment of the innovation of this work and the potential and value of the proposed cross-domain hyperspectral image classification method.
+We sincerely thank the two reviewers for their thorough evaluation of our manuscript and for providing constructive and insightful comments.
+We are also deeply grateful for the reviewers' positive assessment of the novelty of this work, as well as their recognition of the potential and value of the proposed cross-domain hyperspectral image classification method, FGAPA.
 Below are our specific responses to the reviewers' concerns regarding FGAPA.

 ## **Response to Reviewer 1**